Ellie Dylan: Television (1978-85)

-Multimedia Education (1985-2020)
+Multimedia education (1985–2020)

 Drawing from her past when she was discouraged from becoming a radio disc jockey and then a television host/producer, only to succeed at both, Dylan next set her sights on developing entertainment to motivate children.

 In 1986, Dylan started Skyshapers, Inc., a company to produce motivational entertainment products and programs for children.
 By August 1988, Dylan had also formed a 501(c)(3) public charity, the Skyshapers Foundation to develop and distribute children's motivational programs and scholarships.
 Along with creating 22 original cartoon characters and an original rock music soundtrack, Dylan put together an advisory board and forged alliances with the Department of Health and Human Services to develop a program that would motivate children by giving them “action steps” to reach their dreams.

-Government Partnerships
+Government partnerships

 After seven years of market research and focus groups with children, the Skyshapers Foundation program was endorsed by the U.S. Surgeon General, Antonia Novello.
 It was federally funded and distributed in 20 percent of the elementary schools in the U.S., reaching more than 10,000 schools and 7.5 million children.
 It became one of the largest programs of its kind the Public Health Service has ever run in American schools.

 In excess of 14 million pieces of Skyshapers materials were distributed to fulfill orders from 10,000 public and private elementary schools, and thousands of Boys' and Girls' Clubs, Scout troops, and church- and synagogue-affiliated youth groups in the United States.
 Inspired by the successful response to the Skyshapers Program, Dylan and her team began developing Skyshapers textbooks and teacher editions; the first of which was the Sky Quest series.

 In 1999, Skyshapers became an official vendor for textbooks and teachers' editions for the New York City Board of Education, and Dylan began developing and delivering programs for the New York City school system, the largest in America with over 1 million students in more than 1,400 schools.
 In 2003, Dylan started Sky U, L.L.C., to serve as the production entity for the marketing and distribution of Skyshapers University products and programs.

 Quest For Excellence

 In 2005, Dylan began The SKY U Quest For Excellence initiative in NYC schools, with Sky U and Skyshapers University producing and delivering SKY U Quest For Excellence Live Events for students, Faculty Training Seminars, SKY U Tracker Organizer Systems, SKY U Activity Sets, SKY U Incentive Cards, and Leaders’ Curriculum Sets.

-SKYSHAPERS University programs are noted for their colorful cartoon characters and “hip,” positive approach.
-They employ an intergalactic space theme with upbeat, contemporary music and child-friendly language.
-As Dylan puts it, “I realized that after ‘Sesame Street’ and ‘Mr. Rogers,’ there is really nothing for the next age group that entertains yet educates.
-There is truly a void in hip, solid entertainment with a positive lifestyle message...that gives children action steps, rather than a slogan, to achieve excellence and reach their dreams.”
+SKYSHAPERS University programs use cartoon characters, an intergalactic theme, music, and language aimed at children.
+Dylan described the programs as combining entertainment with educational and lifestyle messages for children.